BradleyCulley/bradleyculley.github.io/_posts/2026-broken-08-02-the-hole-at-the-center-of-the-universe.md

 This situation is officially recognized by psychologists as what's called "moral injury". --https://psycnet.apa.org/record/2026-35530-010
 This is the classic case of a soldier on the front lines seeing their friend and fellow soldier killed right in front of them.
 Another common case is the elderly married couple: one spouse dies of natural causes and the other dies, seemingly of heartbreak, a few days later.
+Sometimes the circle can't be squared: Mentality-and-materiality is way too real, you lost the wrestling match, and the stool definitely doesn't have enough legs.
-Sometimes the circle can't be squared, and that is the hole at the center of the universe.
+And that, unfortunately, is the hole at the center of the universe.
 </p>

 <hr/>